-Pokémon Sword and Shield’s new Isle of Armor DLC gives players a good reason to jump back into the game, but returning to Pokémon can be daunting.
-The most dedicated, competitive players have kept up with the game consistently since launch, so it’s easy to feel like you’re behind the curve.
+Pokémon Sword and Shield’s Isle of Armor DLC gave players a good reason to jump back into the game when it launched, and is still worth experiencing if you held out until the Crown Tundra DLC launched as well, but returning to Pokémon can be daunting.
+The most dedicated, competitive players have kept up with the game consistently since its launch, so it’s easy to feel like you’re behind the curve.

 The Ditto den

 Speaking of raids, Isle of Armor introduces a new area that’s dedicated to Ditto.
 Go to the southeast section of the Workout Sea and you’ll find an island filled with Dittos.
 There’s a raid den in the center of the island, which is guaranteed to have a high-level Ditto battle.